HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 ### Obsolete elements

 Are obsolete elements still a thing?
-Given that not-validating is still a thing, yes—and how.
+Given that not-validating is still a thing, yes.

 {{ figure_markup(
   image="obselete-elements.png",